castrojo/ublue/bits/README.md

 # Bits

 Bits are a collection of scripts that will configure layered packages to enable certain functionality or configure your desktop/environment in specific ways.
+You can run the ones you want and then reboot, you don't need to reboot inbetween each one.

 REMEMBER: These are workarounds, the same concerns about 3rd party repos still apply to your system, even on silverblue!